Living in Paradise

 Living in St Lucia grants homeowners economic and political stability.
 Furthermore the friendly, easygoing population, and surroundings of natural beauty are also a bonus.
 Ex-patriots live in St Lucia for a number of reasons.
-Firstly some choose to invest in St Lucia property for sale as a holiday home.
+Firstly some choose to invest in St Lucia property as a holiday home.
 Other home owners take the plunge to relocate and work remotely.
 Likewise other purchasers enjoy living in the Caribbean in their retirement.